Welcome to today's edition of the Rush 24-7 podcast.

 Of course not.

-And you believe Bush.
+No, and you believe Bush.

-How many you know he's lying to your face and you believe him?
+How many, you know, he's lying to your face and you believe him?

 How can you defend that?